erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 Select a *single* element (node or edge) first.
-Clicking the `EDIT ELEMENT` button then opens a dialog which allows editing of the selected element.
+Clicking the `EDIT ELEMENT` button then opens a dialog that allows editing of the selected element.
 The *element type* cannot be removed and can only be chosen from already existing types.
 All other properties may be removed using the `-` buttons at the right or changed using the value fields.
 It is also possible to add new properties to the element by using the two fields at the bottom (variable/property: left field; value: right field) and the `+` button to the right.
 Press `APPLY ` to apply the changes and return to the main window.